Megidd/jewelry-personalization/ring-text/specs_floating.md

 Maybe the simplest and the most elegant solution is:

 * Connecting each text character to the next character by a wire-like link
-* Connecting ring to the first character by a wire-like link
+* Connecting the ring to the first character by a wire-like link
-* Connecting ring to the last character by a wire-like link
+* Connecting the ring to the last character by a wire-like link
-* The link dimensiones should be such that 3D printing and metal casting would be convenient
+* The link dimensions should be such that 3D printing and metal casting would be convenient